Hacked? Part 1: Website Hacking , The Why, How and What

 - 55% of WordPress installations that were infected were out of date at the time of infection.

-Cross contamination – Addon Domains:
+Cross-contamination – Addon Domains:

 We maintain an extremely secure environment and have mechanisms in place to ensure it stays that way.
 It is no longer possible for compromised accounts to infect other accounts on a shared hosting server.

 But the risk remains for customers using addon domains within a single cPanel.
-Not only is it bad practice to have multiple sites sharing the single account (as each site must share the resources with other addon domains and the primary domain), but if one is hacked, it isn’t difficult for an attacker to move to other sites under the same cPanel.
+Not only is it bad practice to have multiple sites sharing a single account (as each site must share the resources with other addon domains and the primary domain), but if one is hacked, it isn’t difficult for an attacker to move to other sites under the same cPanel.

 What does a Hacked Website look like?